First-time buyer mortgages

 A guarantor must be a homeowner and be prepared to put their own home at risk if your mortgage repayments aren’t paid.

-This type of mortgage can be useful if you have little or no deposit, are struggling to find a suitable lender or want to increase the amount you can borrow for a house you wouldn’t normally be able to afford.
+Guarantor mortgages can be useful if you have little or no deposit, or you’re struggling to find a suitable lender.

 What is shared ownership?

-The government’s Shared Ownership scheme lets you buy a share of a property owned by a housing association.
-You then pay them rent on the remaining share of your home.
+The government’s Shared Ownership scheme lets you buy a share of a property owned by a housing association or local council.
+You could buy a share of between 10 to 75% of an eligible home’s full market value.
+You then pay rent on the remaining share of your home.

 You could be entitled to join a shared ownership scheme if your household earns less than £80,000 a year (£90,000 if living in London) and you’re a first-time buyer.